shihankanungo/shihankanungo.github.io/tomhull.md

 - Buck Owens: 21 #1 Hits: The Ultimate Collection (1963-88 [2006], Rhino)
 - Hank Snow: The Essential Hank Snow (1950-74 [1997], RCA)
 - Gary Stewart: Out of Hand (1975 [1991], Hightone)
-- James Talley: Got No Bread, No Milk, No Money, But We Sure Got a Lot of Love (1975, Capitol)
+- James Talley: Got No Bread, No Milk, No Money, But We Sure Got a Lot of Love
 - Texas Tornados: The Best of Texas Tornados ([1993], Reprise)
 - Hank Thompson: Vintage Collections (1947-61 [1996], Capitol)
 - Floyd Tillman: The Best of Floyd Tillman ([1999], Collector's Choice)